Showing posts with label Asia. Show all posts

 Recently the American vice-president Kamala Harris greeted the "South Asians" on the Holi festival and the Hindu Warriors erupted in protests.
 Don't you know that Holi is a festival only of Hindus of India, they asked.
 They don't like to be grouped together with India's neighbours, especially with Pakistan.
 On the other hand, Prograssive Warriors love using the term South Asia, I think mostly because Western progressives like it and even more, because they know that the other group hates it.

-I need to confess that I am partial to Kamala Harris, since she has my mother's name, but my defense of the term "South Asian" has nothing to do with her name.
+I need to confess that I am partial to Kamala Harris, since she has my mother's name, but my defence of the term "South Asian" has nothing to do with her name.
 I feel that the term "South Asian" acknowledges the common cultural identity of what was once known as Indian subcontinent.
 It is an identity which is shaped mostly by Indian culture, by its tradition of creating and accepting, even encouraging, blurred boundaries between the religions and its basic idea of "all the different paths lead to the same God".

 All countries of South Asia have some Hindu, Sikh, Jain and Buddhists - in India and Nepal as majorities and in other countries as minorities.
 So wishing "Happy Holi" to all the people of these countries, did not seem like a bad thing to me and I can't understand why the Hindu Warriors don't like the term South Asians.